hylandtechoutreach/ucs/MoreCss2/TextShadows.md

 ![](Assets/BlueShadow.png)

 ### Updating the Project
-Now, put some of that code in the Repl project.
+Now, put some of that code in the Glitch project.

 1. Open the **index.html** file for editing, and find the `<style></style>` element
 1. In the `.update` ruleset (between `{` and `}`), create a new property declaration with `text-shadow`